Tōon-ryū: Additional exercises

+Lineage

-Kyoda's tradition was carried on by Iraha Choko (1901–1986), Kyoda Juko (3rd son; 1926–1983), Onishi Eizo (1932–), Murakami Katsumi (1927–) and Kanzaki Juwa (重和) (1928–2018).
-Kanzaki gave teaching licenses to Yoshino Jusei (重正) (1937–2017), Fujishima Jusho (重捷), and Ikeda Jusshu (重秀).
+Kyoda's tradition was carried on by Iraha Choko (1901–1986), Kyoda Juko (3rd son; 1926–1983), Onishi Eizo (1932–), Murakami Katsumi (1927–) and Kanzaki Shigekazu/Juwa (重和) (1928–2018).
+Kanzaki gave teaching licenses to Yoshino Jusei (重正) (1937–2017), Fujishima Jusho (重捷), and Ikeda Jushu (重秀).
 Tōon-ryū have some dojo in Japan.

-Yoshino's branch Shido-kai in Fukuoka.
-Onishi's branch Kouei-kan in Tokyo.
-Murakami's branch Shorin-kan in Fukuoka.
+Yoshino's branch Shidokai in Fukuoka.
+Onishi's branch Koeikan in Tokyo.
+Murakami's branch Shorinkan in Fukuoka.

-Ikeda Jusshu is the current Yondai Soke of Tōon-ryū (4th generation head of the school) still teaches karate in Beppu, Ōita.
+Ikeda Jushu is the current 4th Soke of Tōon-ryū (4th generation head of the school) still teaches karate in Beppu, Ōita.

-Information about Tōon-ryū in the Western world appears mainly due to the efforts of the Karate researchers Pavel Demyanov (Russia).
-Pavel Demyanov studied under Ikeda Jusshu (Shigehide) and learned the entire Tōon-ryū curriculum, including Kobudo, and has permission to teach.
+Information about Tōon-ryū in the Western world appears mainly due to the efforts of the Karate researcher Pavel Demyanov (Russia).
+Pavel Demyanov studied under Ikeda Jushu (Shigehide) and learned the entire Tōon-ryū curriculum, including Kobudo, and has permission to teach.